JEP draft: Code reflection (Incubator)

 };

-We can observe the add operation has been replaced with the invoke
+We can observe the two add operations have been replaced with two invoke

 number information.
-The code transformation function can also be applied
+This code transformation can also be applied unmodified to

 The code transformation function is not a direct implementation of functional